Day 1: Fly overnight to Italy

 Travel via Turin sites to the Cuneo region, known for its specialized pasta called ravioli al plin

-Take a tour of Turin
+Take a guided tour of Turin

 With an expert local guide you will see: